tlacoyodefrijol/API/README.md

 * make sure their description and website urls are up to date
 * use the issue tracker

-## Setup this app
+## Installation

+**NOTE**: *If you're a Code for America Brigade interested in setting up your own civic-json-worker API, **hold it**!
+Our goal is to make life easy for you: you shouldn't have to adapt, deploy, or maintain your own API, just read and write data from a single source.
+(This way, all the data is centralized, too!)*

+If you want to help out with development, or you don't want to play nice with the other kids in the schoolyard, read on...

 Propping this sucker up for oneself is pretty simple.
-Howver, there are some basic requirements which can be gotten in the standard Python fashion (assuming you are working in a [virtualenv](https://pypi.python.org/pypi/virtualenv)):
+However, there are some basic requirements which can be gotten in the standard Python fashion (assuming you are working in a [virtualenv](https://pypi.python.org/pypi/virtualenv)):

 ``` bash